rklymentiev/py-for-neuro/docs/index.md

 #### Let's talk about importing functions!

 If you want to import a function you made, the script can be stored in the `exercises` folder.
-However, since you are running everything from the root of the directory you must locate yourself into the `exercises` folder.
+However since you are running everything from the root of the directory you must locate yourself into the `exercises` folder.
 You can do this with the following code.
 ```
 import sys
 sys.path.insert(0, 'exercises/')